Amazon Product Recommendation System: How Does Amazon’s Algorithm Work?

 According to Statista during the first quarter 2024, Amazon generated total net sales of over 143 billion U.S. dollars, surpassing the 127 billion U.S. dollars in the same quarter of 2023.

-Undoubtedly, a significant portion of this success can be attributed to Amazon’s seamless integration of recommendations at nearly every stage of the purchasing process.
+Undoubtedly, a significant portion of this success can be attributed to Amazon’s seamless integration of shopping recommendations at nearly every stage of the purchasing process.

 Source: Statista

-What’s more, according to the McKinsey study, up to 35% of Amazon’s sales are generated thanks to the proprietary product recommendation algorithm.
+What’s more, according to the McKinsey study, up to 35% of Amazon’s sales are generated thanks to the proprietary complementary product recommendation algorithm.

 Currently, the recommendation engine has become a very important part of Amazon’s development strategy.